epythonlab/Predictive-analytics-for-business/README.md

 # Predictive Analytics for Business

-This is a repository where contributing the projects of Predictive Analytics for Business.
-This repository, there are six projects I've done.
+This repository contains six projects I've done about Predictive Analytics for Business in Python.

-Feel free to contribute in this projects.
+Feel free to contribute in these projects.